4 San

 physical and social architecture that offers better

-alternatives that can work for some people.
+alternatives that can work for some people in some contexts.
 We need

 many such solutions - all different - to have the